Universal Enveloping Algebras of Poisson Superalgebras: The PBW Theorem for Lie-Rinehart Superalgebras

 We now give some examples of Lie-Rinehart superalgebras.

-\begin{example} \begin{enumerate} \item If $A$ is any supercommutative superalgebra and $L$ is any $A$-Lie superalgebra, then we can give the pair $(A,L)$ the structure of a Lie-Rinehart superalgebra via the zero anchor: $x(a)=0$ for all $x\in L$ and $a\in A$.
+\begin{example} \begin{enumerate} \item If $A$ is any supercommutative superalgebra and $L$ is any $A$-Lie superalgebra, then we can give the pair $(A,L)$ the structure of a Lie-Rinehart superalgebra via the zero anchor: $x(a):=0$ for all $x\in L$ and $a\in A$.
 Conversely, if the pair $(A,L)$ is a Lie-Rinehart superalgebra with zero anchor map, then $L$ is an $A$-Lie superalgebra.

-Alternatively, if $A$ is any supercommutative superalgebra and $L$ is any $S$-Lie superalgebra which is also an $A$-supermodule, denote by $L'$ the $S$-Lie superalgebra on the underlying vector space of $L$ endowed with the trivial bracket.
-Then the pair $(A,L')$ is given a Lie-Rinehart structure via the zero anchor map.
+Alternatively, if $A$ is any supercommutative superalgebra and $L$ is any $S$-Lie superalgebra which is also an $A$-supermodule, denote by $L^0$ the abelian $S$-Lie superalgebra on the underlying supermodule of $L$.
+Then the pair $(A,L^0)$ is given the structure of a Lie-Rinehart superalgebra via the zero anchor map.